Firefly (TV series): Production staff

 Whedon selected Tim Minear to be the show runner, who serves as the head writer and production leader.
 According to Whedon, "[Minear] understood the show as well as any human being, and just brought so much to it that I think of it as though he were always a part of it."
-Many of the other production staff were selected from people Whedon had worked with in the past, except the director of photography David Boyd, who was the "big find" and who was "full of joy and energy".
+Many of the other production staff were people Whedon had worked with in the past, except the director of photography David Boyd, who was the "big find" and who was "full of joy and energy".

 The writers were selected after interviews and script samplings.
 Among the writers were José Molina, Ben Edlund, Cheryl Cain, Brett Matthews, Drew Z. Greenberg and Jane Espenson.
 Espenson wrote an essay on the writing process with Mutant Enemy Productions.
 A meeting is held and an idea is floated, generally by Whedon, and the writers brainstorm to develop the central theme of the episode and the character development.
-Next, the writers (except the one working on the previous week's episode) meet in the anteroom to Whedon's office to begin 'breaking' the story into acts and scenes.
+Next, the writers (except the one working on the previous week's episode) meet in the anteroom to Whedon's office to begin breaking the story into acts and scenes.
 One of the key components to devising acts for the team is deciding where to break for commercial and ensuring the viewer returns.
 "Finding these moments in the story help give it shape: think of them as tentpoles that support the structure."
 For instance, in "Shindig", the break for commercial occurs when Malcolm Reynolds is gravely injured and losing the duel.
 "It does not end when Mal turns the fight around when he stands victorious over his opponent.
 They're both big moments, but one of them leaves you curious, and the other doesn't."

 Next, the writers develop the scenes onto a marker-filled whiteboard, featuring "a brief ordered description of each scene".
 A writer is selected to create an outline of the episode's concept—occasionally with some dialogue and jokes—in one day.
 The outline is given to showrunner Tim Minear, who revises it within a day.
 The writer uses the revised outline to write the first draft of the script while the other writers develop the next.
 This first draft is usually submitted for revision within three to fourteen days; afterward, a second and sometimes third draft is written.
 After all modifications are made, the final draft would be produced as the "shooting draft".